Touched by the past

 the RAF base Beaulieu/ Hampshire received a message from Liberator BZ774 marked

-RAF's 311 (Czechoslovak) squadron, reporting a successful engagement: a rocket
+'D' of the RAF's 311 (Czechoslovak) squadron, reporting a successful engagement:

-projectile attack on the German submarine U966 near the Spanish Cape Ortegal
+a rocket projectile attack on the German submarine U966 near the Spanish Cape

-had ended with the submarine’s crew abandoning ship.
-The Liberator, although
+Ortegal had ended with the submarine’s crew abandoning ship.
+The Liberator,

-having been exposed to the submarines fierce AA fire during the attack,
+although having been exposed to the submarines fierce AA fire during the

-made it back to Beaulieu after an overall flight time of nearly twelve hours
+attack, made it back to Beaulieu after an overall flight time of nearly twelve

 Since my youth I have been fascinated by history, ranging from the Roman Empire up to details of modern air warfare including its related technologies.
 The history of one’s own life is something special, because most of the documents are only kept alive in the form of one's own memories.
 At the other hand several formerly highly esteemed hardware items manage to survive repeated spring-cleaning.
 Touching such a relict sometimes brings back the past, be it only to assure oneself that the past is not imagination, but actually has occurred.